-How is cropping different to trimming and zooming?
+How is cropping different from trimming and zooming?

 Cropping changes what parts of the video frame are visible throughout the entire clip.
 Trimming and zooming are different:

-If you trim a video clip you change the length it plays for, e.g. by trimming of a few seconds off of the end or start of the clip.
-To learn how to trim a clip in Create, see: trimming a video, audio or image clip.
+Trimming a video clip means you change the length it plays for.
+E.g. by trimming a few seconds off of the end or start of the clip.
+To learn how to trim a clip in Clipchamp, see: trimming a video, audio, or image clip.

-If you zoom on a video clip, you add moving zoom-in or zoom-out effect, e.g. slowly zooming in on a video or still image as it plays.
-To learn how to add a slow zoom effect in Create, see: adding filters
+Zooming in on a video clip means adding a moving zoom-in or zoom-out effect.
+E.g. slowly zooming in on a video or still image as it plays.
+To learn how to add a slow zoom effect in Clipchamp, see: adding filters